-Keywords are fundamental to your website’s copy.
-They are the terms that people use to find your website, so you need to make sure that these words and variations of these words feature within the content on relevant pages of your site, otherwise you won’t get the targeted traffic that you’re after.
+We’re sure you’re already aware that keywords are fundamental to your website’s copy.
+They are the terms that people use to find your products and services, so you need to make sure that these words and variations of these words feature within the content on relevant pages of your site, otherwise you risk not getting the targeted traffic that you’re after.

-The keywords that you want to find are those that relate to your industry, your business and the specific products and services that you sell.
+If you’re not entirely sure on where to start, think about specific keywords that are relevant to your industry, your business and the specific products and services that you sell.
 The most searched for keywords are usually the most competitive, so the Holy Grail is to find high ranking keywords that don’t have a great deal of competition.
-You’ll also be able to see what existing keywords are driving traffic to your site using Google Analytics, you may be surprised to find what the most popular ones are as they can be either slightly different or completely different to what you first thought.
-Therefore it pays to do your research.
+These keywords are great to target as you’re most likely to see results faster – assuming you get the content right of course.
+You can also use Google Analytics to explore what existing keywords are driving the most traffic to your site, so you can target these too.
+The key takeaway here is that it most certainly pays to do your research.

 There are a variety of keywords that you can use, however the more specific the better, especially for pages deep within your site, e.g. a specific product or service that you offer.

 Once you’ve established the keywords to use for each specific page, you now need to implement these within your website copy.
-As a general rule, for the Home page and all top level pages you need to aim for shorter keywords and keyphrases, these would be your root keywords, plus qualifiers and modifiers.
-As you get to deeper pages, so that’s specific products or services, then you’ll want to use more long tail keywords which are really specific to what people would be searching for, e.g. Small red Gap T-shirt.
+As a general rule, for the Home page and all top-level pages you need to aim for shorter keywords, these would be your root keywords, plus qualifiers and modifiers.
+As you get to deeper pages, so that’s specific products or services, then you’ll want to use more long tail keywords which are really specific to what people would be searching for, e.g. ladies’ patterned gym leggings.

 Search engines like to give credit where credit is due and if your site is driving traffic for a specific keyword, you’ll be rewarded.
 From here the best copy will help turn that traffic into conversions, so make sure your copy is compelling and engaging.
 Good luck and happy writing.